WillHowell/TidyData/README.md

 4. Use the setwd() command to set the working directory to that of the extracted folder (hint, this is the same folder that contains the activity_labels.txt)

 5. StartProcess() in the R console.
 The script will generate TidyData.txt, a tab-delimited file to be used for further study of the sensor data.
 See CodeBook.md in this repo for information on the data structure of this table.
+The generated table is a *tab delimited* file.

 - - -